Skip to main content

 Biography

-Andrew Hartman is Professor of History at Illinois State University, where he teaches courses in U.S. intellectual, cultural, and political history, as well as courses in the philosophy of history, historiography, and pedagogy.
+Andrew Hartman is Distinguished Professor of History at Illinois State University, where he teaches courses in U.S. history, as well as courses in the philosophy of history, historiography, and pedagogy.
 Professor Hartman received his Ph.D. in History from the George Washington University in 2006.
-Hartman is from Denver and is married to Erica Hartman.
+He is from Denver and is married to Erica Hartman.
 They have two sons, Asa and Eli.

 Current Courses